cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 Mindcode will report all conflicts of function declarations as errors, even if there aren't any ambiguous function calls.

 A user-defined function may have the same name as a Mindustry Logic function.
-User-defined functions override Mindustry Logic functions of the same name.
+User-defined functions override Logic functions of the same name.
 When a function call matches the user-defined function, the user-defined function will be called instead of Mindustry Logic function:

 ```Mindcode
 inline def ulocate(ore, oreType)